 Is There a Time Limit on When I Can Bring a Medical Malpractice Suit?

-Most legal cases must be brought within a certain period of time, or the court will in all likelihood refuse to hear the case.
-This is called a “statute of limitations.”
-The Florida statute of limitations for medical malpractice cases is two years from the time the person discovers their injury or harm.
-However, the person has four years total from when the incident in question occurred.
+Most legal cases must be brought within a certain period, or the court will, in all likelihood, refuse to hear the case.
+This is called a statute of limitations.
+The Florida statute of limitations for medical malpractice cases is two years from when the person discovers their injury or harm.
+However, the person has four years from when the incident in question occurred.

 Note that the statute of limitations clock starts from when the injury or harm is discovered.
 That’s because, in some cases, the person may not realize they were injured immediately.
 A surgical implement left in a patient during surgery, for example, can cause complications, but the symptoms may not be apparent immediately.

 The four-year statute of limitations is in place due to a statute of repose.
-After four years, it may be difficult to ascertain what in a person’s health has been caused by past events.
-It is also to prevent providers and professionals from being sued many years after an event has passed.
+After four years, it may be difficult to ascertain what has been caused by past events in a person’s health.
+It also prevents providers and professionals from being sued many years after an event has passed.

 There are some exceptions.
 First, if the healthcare provider or professional intentionally hid their actions from the patient, the statute of limitations is extended to seven years from when the incident occurred.
 It continues to be two years from when the injury was discovered.
 Second, the statute of limitations does not apply to people who are under 18 at the time of the alleged medical malpractice.

 The Process of Bringing a Medical Malpractice Suit

 Florida, like many states, requires a specific process in medical malpractice cases.